raulfraile/ladybug/doc/examples.md

         [age]: int 27
 ```

-### Other formats
+### Serializable

-Variable dumps can be exported to some other formats, like XML or JSON (jms/serializer` required):
+Variable dumps can be exported to some other formats, like XML, JSON or YAML, but for this,
+Ladybug needs other packages to do the job: jms/serializer` (for XML and JSON) and `symfony/yaml` (for YAML):

 ``` php
 <?php